bencalder/urbit-constitution-client/README.md

 #### `readShipData(shipAddress, callback)`
-Returns `hasBeenBooted` bool for `shipAddress`
+Returns `hasBeenBooted` bool for ship with `shipAddress`

 #### `readHasOwner(shipAddress, callback)`
-Returns a bool for whether `shipAddress` has an owner
+Returns a bool for whether ship with `shipAddress` has an owner

 #### `readIsOwner(shipAddress, ethAddress, callback)`